suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 For AES-Key Wrap to provide high security it is important that the KEK is of high entropy, and that implementations protect the KEK from disclosure.
 Compromise of the KEK may result in the disclosure of all key data protected with that KEK.

-Since the CEK is randomly generated, it must be ensured that the guidelines for random number generations are followed, see {{RFC8937}}.
+Since the CEK is randomly generated, it must be ensured that the guidelines for random number generation in {{RFC8937}} are followed.

 In some cases third party companies analyse binaries for known security vulnerabilities.
 With encrypted firmware images this type of analysis is prevented.
 Consequently, these third party companies either need to be given access to the plaintext binary before encryption or they need to become authorized recipients of the encrypted firmware images.
 In either case, it is necessary to explicitly consider those third parties in the software supply chain when such a binary analysis is desired.